murilopoli/Client-Server/README.md

 Compile in the terminal: gcc cliente.c -o cliente

-Run in the terminal: ./cliente PORT_IP Address
+Run in the terminal: ./cliente IP_ADDR PORT

 The port must be the same as the port entered when running the server
 ****************************************************